Lisly25/webserv/README.md

 + the file extension must be .conf
 + directives must be followed by ';'
 + unclosed braces '{}' are not allowed
-+ Currently, the only accepted format for contexts is
++ Currently, the only accepted format for server contexts is
   	```
 	server {
 		...